tardisgo/tardisgo-samples/README.md

 ```
 ... or whatever haxe compilation options you want to use.
 (Note that to compile for PHP you currently need to add the haxe compilation option "--php-prefix tardisgo" to avoid name confilcts).

 To run the examples using OpenFL you will need to also install OpenFL (from http://openfl.org).
-Run the tardisgo command as described above from the "Source" directory.
+Create the directory and run the tardisgo command as described above from the "Source" directory.
 Then follow the normal OpenFL/Lime development process.

 ### gobyexample